YellowRoseCx/XTTS-WebUI-ROCm/README.md

 ![image](https://github.com/daswer123/xtts-webui/assets/22278673/89eb50c5-9a1e-41cf-8ae9-b734761716a6)

 ## Key Features
-- Easy working with XTTSv2
+- Easy working with XTTSv2 on AMD GPUs using ROCm
 - Batch processing for dubbing a large number of files
 - Ability to translate any audio with voice saving
 - Ability to improve results using neural networks and audio tools automatically